Looking After a Mechanical WatchCopyright © David Boettcher 2006 - 2018 all rights reserved.

 Waterproof watches don't remain waterproof for ever without care and attention from time to time.
 Seals and gaskets age and perish, and the manufacturers will recommend service intervals because of this if nothing else.
 If you don't pay attention to this and just assume that your watch is waterproof, then water might get in, and if it does it can cause serious if not terminal damage to the movement.
 If you haven't followed the manufacturers service recommendations you can't blame them.

 If you have any questions or comments, please don't hesitate to contact me via my Contact me page.

 When Buying a Watch

 If you buy a watch without a warranty that it has been recently cleaned and oiled, you should get it serviced without delay or risk causing wear such that when the watch eventually does stop, as it inevitably will, it is impossible or uneconomic to repair.
 Read the section further down this page about what servicing a mechanical watch entails, and why it is important.

 Any watch purchased without a guarantee that it is waterproof should be treated as if it is not waterproof, simply on the precautionary principle.

 One very common description by sellers is that a watch is not going because it has been "over wound".
 This is nonsense.
 It is like saying that a car won't start because the fuel tank is full of fuel.
 Don't believe stories that being over wound is a fault in itself, or that a watch will stop because it is over wound.
-Just like a car with a full tank of fuel that won't start, the reason a watch won't go is because there is something wrong with it, not because it is fully wound.
+Just like a car with a full tank of fuel that won't start, the reason a fully watch won't go is because there is something wrong with it, not because it is fully wound.
 This might be something simple that is easy to fix, and it might be something serious that could be very expensive, or even impossible, to fix.